Education WG

 Emily received a B.S. in Biomedical Sciences from Colorado State University and a Ph.D. in Neuroscience from the University of Colorado.
 She continued her academic training in Trieste, Italy with a neuroengineering post-doctoral fellowship at the International School for Advanced Studies (SISSA).
 Her scientific research experience spans the fields of developmental neurobiology, biomaterial development, and neural tissue engineering and biocompatibility.

-Emily is a United States Figure Skating Double Gold Medalist and the proud Auntie to adorable baby Jack.
+Emily is a United States Figure Skating Double Gold Medalist and the proud Auntie to adorable toddler Jack.
 In her free time, she likes to relax by practicing yoga, dancing in her kitchen while she cooks, and snuggling with her elderly cats (who make frequent appearances in EBRC virtual events).
-When she’s not traveling to convene with EBRC members and stakeholders, Emily lives and works in Fort Collins, Colorado.
+When she’s not traveling to convene with EBRC members and stakeholders, Emily lives and works in Colorado.

 • Danielle Tullman-Ercek